DeaconT1/Online-Food-Order-System/README.md

 - `X` is the `FoodItem`, including its name, description, price, image and comments.
 - `Y` is the `Order`, have the list of `FoodItem`, we can add, view, remove, calculate the total price of current food items in it.

+## Phase4: Task3 (refactoring):
+- The QuickBiteApp is handling too many responsibilities, GUI, all adding and remove event.
+Also I have instantiated at least three panels (menu, order, welcome-page) here.
+- **Refactoring**: I should extract panels into separate classes.
+- After learning the **Observer Pattern** in lecture, I found the possible to use it in my project!
+When a `FoodItem` is added to the `Order`, obeserve this change and updating the UI rather than using direct method calls.
+- **Refactorying**: First, create an `Observer` interface, then modify the `Order` Class by adding and removing Obeserver methods, also `notifyObservers`.
+After that, let the `QuickBiteApp` implement the `Observer`, add method like `updateOrderList()` and `updateTotal()` for instance.
+After all, add `notifyObservers()` after the `addFoodItem` and `removeFoodItem`, the Obeserver Pattern realized.
+It reduce the duplication of method calls and make the behaviour of changing order more clearly.